cfreeman/WeatherMachine2/README.md

 ## TODO:
 * Setup and installation on Ubuntu OS Mate.
 * Stub out main loop for processing installation logic.
+	* Looks to see if we need to clean up the ticker.
+	* Mechanics for polling HRM and pushing that into logic for the installation.
 * Connect to BLE HRM.
 * Implement the BLE HRP protocol for detecting HR.
 * Connect to DMX controller for outputting DMX values.